HRM in Europe

 ...[B]ecause union power is limited to collective bargaining, management in French firms is able to pursue a tradition of autonomous, non-consultative decision making.
 Because personnel departments are exposed to comprehensive and detailed legal regulations combined with a distrustful union movement, however, their scope for human resource management innovations has been limited.
 This leads to the following hypotheses:

-Denmark and Norway.
+HR in Denmark and Norway.

 Strong managerial autonomy has never been a feature of Danish employment (Kristensen, 1992; Bevort, Pedersen, and Sundbo, 1995), in large part because the labor union movement, with delegates firmly entrenched even in relatively small enterprises (Slomp, 1995), has been too powerful to permit this.
 Instead, Denmark is distinguished by a closely linked institutional system of cooperation and negotiation (Bevort, Pedersen, and Sundbo, 1995).
 Changes in employment practices are subject to bipartite agreements, with the state functioning both as a mediator and a guarantor.